AMReX-Astro/Nyx/Docs/paper/paper.md

 Nyx was to build a simulation code based on a modern, well-supported AMR library (BoxLib which evolved to AMReX), using unsplit integration techniques.
+Nyx's target user base is researchers who are approaching large problems which require HPC resources, including new architectures.
 The large developer community contributing to AMReX (representing a large number of application codes across various domains) results in Nyx continually gaining optimizations for new architectures.

+The science problem of interest Nyx is best suited to model is simulating the Lyman alpha forest to investigate the large-scale structure formation of the universe.
+Nyx includes significant heating-cooling methods for simulating the intergalactic medium.
+Nyx allows for both N-body and N-body + hydrodynamics simulations, which allows for comparison testing with other modelling approaches such as smootherd-particle hydrodynamics.
+Given Nyx's parallel performance, it can be used to perform many simulations to assess the impact of different initial conditions, parameters and modeled physics.
+These simulation models can also be used as data for machine learning emulators.

 # Acknowledgements